Ricky Proehl: College career

 Proehl played college football at Wake Forest University, where he was a four-year letterman in football.
-He holds the school record for receiving yards (2,949 yards), and touchdowns (25), as well as ranking in the top five in receptions and receiving average.
+He finished his career holding school records for receiving yards (2,949 yards), touchdowns (25), and the single-season receiving yards (1,053).
+He also ranked in the top five in receptions and receiving average.
 He ended his college career playing in the Blue–Gray Football Classic and the East-West All-Star Game.

+On February 8, 2002, he was inducted into the Wake Forest Sports Hall of Fame.
+In 2011, he was inducted into the North Carolina Sports Hall of Fame.

 Professional career

-Proehl was taken in the third round (58th overall) of the 1990 NFL draft.
+Proehl was taken in the third round (58th overall) of the 1990 NFL draft by the Phoenix Cardinals.
 He set the Cardinals rookie record for receptions and became the first rookie to lead the team in receptions since Bob Shaw in 1950.
-He played four more seasons for the Cardinals before being traded to the Seattle Seahawks for a draft pick.
+He played four more seasons for the Cardinals before being traded to the Seattle Seahawks for a draft pick before the 1995 season.
 He spent two seasons with the Seahawks, playing as a backup and accepting a pay cut.
-He then signed with Chicago for one year, and led the team in receiving categories with 58 receptions, 753 yards, and 7 touchdowns.
+He then signed with the Chicago Bears for the 1997 season, and led the team in receiving categories with 58 receptions, 753 yards, and seven touchdowns.

-Proehl signed with the Rams for the start of the 1998 NFL season on a four-year $6 million contract.
+Proehl signed with the St. Louis Rams for the start of the 1998 season on a four-year $6 million contract.
 As part of "The Greatest Show on Turf", he helped lead the Rams to a championship in the 1999 season at Super Bowl XXXIV, catching a 30-yard pass from Kurt Warner with 4:44 remaining in the NFC Championship that gave them a 11–6 lead; the Rams held on to win the game and advance to the Super Bowl.
 He caught six passes for 100 yards in that game, which was his best postseason performance in his career.
 In the Super Bowl, he caught one pass for eleven yards.
 Two seasons later, he helped the Rams reach Super Bowl XXXVI against the New England Patriots.
 He caught three passes for 71 yards while also losing a fumble with a touchdown, which tied the game at 17 late in the fourth quarter before the Patriots rallied to win the game.
-He spent one more season with the Rams in 2002.
 Before the game, Proehl, extremely confident that the Rams would win, said to an NFL films camera crew "Tonight, a dynasty is born, baby!"
-While a dynasty was born that day, it kickstarted the Patriots Dynasty and marked the end of the greatest show on turf era.
+While a dynasty was born that day, it was the Patriots' dynasty as New England defeated the Rams, marking the end of the Rams' Greatest Show on Turf era.